zenml-io/blog.zenml.io/_posts/2022-12-05-neptune-ai-integration-released.md

 ## 🤾 Challenge and Solution

-The tougest challengewith the entire story was to try to maintain the state of the Neptune run across the lifetime of a pipeline (i.e across steps).
+The toughest challenge with the entire story was to try to maintain the state of the Neptune run across the lifetime of a pipeline (i.e across steps).
 Aleksander and the Neptune team solved this with the [RunProvider](https://github.com/zenml-io/zenml/blob/main/src/zenml/integrations/neptune/experiment_trackers/run_state.py#L33) class that is a singleton object storing and persisting the Neptune run state across